nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Utilizing a Stack to store input in a LIFO order is helpful for cases like this one, and it was good to come up with that portion rapidly.
 Although I should have made a few distinct notes about Stacks e.g. push, pop, peek, isEmpty, and LIFO.
 - The overall performance of my solution in time is O(n*m), which makes me wonder if there is another data structure or approach that would be more efficient.
 - Technical interviews are a means for the interviewer to better understand how the candidate problem solves.
 In this case, it might not be possible to solve the challenge within an hour.

+Turned my attention to LingoBingo for a bit to work out some theming issue.
+I don't quite have my head wrapped around this yet, but I feel like it is close.

 ## Friday 21-Oct-2022